 - Sophisticated math library eliminates the need to use OpenGL ES function calls for matrix mathematics.

 - Fully documented API written entirely in familiar Objective-C. No need to switch to C or C++ to work with 3D components.

 - Extensive logging framework to trace program execution, including all OpenGL ES function calls.

 - Includes demo applications and Xcode templates to get you up and running quickly.

-You can download the source code for cocos3d in the download area at the top-right of this page.
+You can download Cocos3D 2.0 from github.
 It is distributed under an MIT license, which makes it free for you to use in your projects.
 However, if you find this code is useful, please remember to make a donation above to help us fund the ongoing development and support of frameworks such as this.